 You can contact Sophie and me at our emails or the journal if you are interested!
 Be sure to tell anyone you think might want to participate about us, we are currently trying to attract anyone who wants to be involved.

 Sophie Birriel-Sanchez – firstname.lastname@example.org

-The Social Justice & Policy Journal of the South email – email@example.com
+The LSU Law Journal of Social Justice and Policy email – email@example.com